 - Show your posts in a pop-up or lightbox

 - The plugin is fully responsive – you can also design different layouts for different devices

-The Pro version gives you even more control over your feeds by enabling you to moderate and filter your content.
+The PRO version gives you even more control over your feeds by enabling you to moderate and filter your content, as well as link Instagram posts to product listings, blog posts, and any custom URL.
 You can also display your Instagram stories to connect further with your audience, as well as display your feeds in stunning layouts such as Masonry, Carousel, and Highlight.